saurabhdaware/SmartLights.js/README.md

 # SmartLights.js

-In this project we are using NodeJS to Control devices connected to the Arduino.
+In this project we are using NodeJS to Control devices connected to the Arduino to create Smart Street Light that automatically gets turned on when car passes from front of it

 ## INSTALLATION
 - `git clone https://github.com/saurabhdaware/SmartLights.js.git` or download zip file and extract